Deployment

 guava deploy ls

-Step 9 — Update project configuration
+Step 9 — Tear down

 terminal

-guava deploy update
+guava deploy down --id <project-id>

 terminal